mandu010/AutomatedTradingAlgoProject/README.md

 - The setup relies on 3 indicators: Williams Alligator, SupterTrend & PivotPoints.
 - The setup is integrated with Telegram, it will send Notification to the user based:
     Whether signal was Found or Not
-    If Found: which Option Strike Price order it placed.
+    -If Found: which Option Strike Price order it placed.
-    Once placed, if Order is Completed with a certain persiod, the script will start sending Trailing Info.
+    -Once placed, if Order is Completed with a certain persiod, the script will start sending Trailing Info.
-    If anything is there to Trail it will send Trailing Info If an exit was found, it will notify the same
+    -If anything is there to Trail it will send Trailing Info -If an exit was found, it will notify the same
-    It also notifies on any Failures.
+    -It also notifies on any Failures.
 - I will not disclose Strategy, you can read it and understand for yourself :)

 Disclaimer: Except for alligator.py rest code is developed by me.